-Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results
+Garage Epoxy Flooring Facts & FAQs To Know For Professional Results That Last!

 An epoxy floor coating is usually a two part coating that you mix and will adhere to your garage floor or any concrete floor much better than any conventional oil based, water based or enamel paint, think epoxy glue type adhesion vs duct tape adhesion.
 Your floor will have a much more dramatic look to it with a super high gloss finish no conventional paint can match, it will also be tough as nails, waterproof, mold & mildew proof.
 A good epoxy floor coating when cured is just about stain proof and cleaning it is similar to cleaning your Teflon pan.